 The automatic sleep mode minimizes Flash device energy consumption.
-While in asynchronous mode, the device automatically enables this mode when addresses remain stable for $t{ACC}+60$ ns.
+While in asynchronous mode, the device automatically enables this mode when addresses remain stable for $t{ACC} + 60~\rm ns$.
 The automatic sleep mode is independent of the CE#, WE# and OE# control signals.
 Standard address access timings provide new data when addresses are changed.
 While in sleep mode, output data is latched and always available to the system.
 While in synchronous mode, the device automatically enables this mode when either the first active CLK level is greater than t{ACC} or the CLK runs slower than 5 MHz.
 Note that a new burst operation is required to provide new data.

-I{CC8} in the "DC Characteristics" section represents the automatic sleep mode current specification.
+$\rm I{\rm CC8}$ in the "DC Characteristics" section of page 53 represents the automatic sleep mode current specification.